18 Weeks Pregnant

 Tips for Week 18

-- Start kick awareness formally — most OB advice: 10 movements in 2 hours when baby is active.
-Lay on left side, drink cold water, eat a snack, count.
+- Begin formal kick awareness — most OBs advise looking for 10 movements in two hours when your baby is active.
+Lie on your left side, drink cold water, have a snack, and count.

-- Address back pain — prenatal yoga, pelvic tilts, swimming, supportive shoes, pregnancy pillow.
-Consider chiropractic (Webster-certified) or prenatal massage.
+- Address back pain — prenatal yoga, pelvic tilts, swimming, supportive shoes, and a pregnancy pillow all help.
+You might also consider a Webster-certified chiropractor or a prenatal massage.

 Things To Do (Checklist)